Cruise Control: Dynamic Model Selection for ML-Based Network Traffic Analysis: Evaluation

+Our previous experiment demonstrates \sysname{}'s advantages under rapidly changing traffic conditions.
+Here, we show that \sysname{} also outperforms static configurations for both longer, steadier workloads and shorter workloads that do not require feature exports.

+\paragraph{Long workloads.} We evaluate our system using a complete 1-hour CAIDA trace with a steady traffic rate of approximately 1.1 MPPS ($4.2 \times 10^9$ packets total).
+Table~\ref{tab:UC1}, section CAIDA, shows that \sysname{} performs well in this realistic scenario.
+Overall, it experiences minimal packet loss—lower than the static feature set $m_3$ (by about 0.05\%)—while primarily utilizing $m_5$, which loses 0.49\% of packets.
+For the second use case (Table~\ref{tab:UC2}, section CAIDA), \sysname{} primarily uses $m_3$ while providing almost $3\times$ lower packet loss.
+As noted earlier, some minimal losses during exports are inevitable—the necessary trade-off for reducing end-to-end latency and enabling longer experiments without memory exhaustion.
+However, this experiment demonstrates that \sysname{} effectively handles longer, steadier workloads while maintaining low packet loss rates and high accuracy.

-\paragraph{Sensitivity analysis: Impact of feature export.} Finally, we evaluate the impact that a key component of our system has on packet losses shown above.
-In particular, to ensure that the previous results are not an artifact generated by our export mechanisms that switches across separate Workers, we run a short experiment scaled down according to the amount of RAM.
-This experiment only includes five minutes of traffic, with all features kept in RAM.
-By doing so, we avoid any overheads related to hashmap transfer to the post-processor.
-The results are shown in Figure~\ref{fig:IQR_video_no_offload}.
-As shown, the behavior of \sysname{} is consistent with the previous experiment.
-We observe that, in this experiment, \sysname{} has slightly more packet loss than $m3$, as it remains at 0\% while \sysname{} results in 0.043\% loss.
-However, $m4$ and $m5$ experience 0.062\% and 0.064\% loss, respectively while \sysname{} results in a median accuracy equal to $m5$.
-This experiment again highlights the advantage of \sysname{} over static configurations, as we observe a significant advantage in terms of accuracy, with a small penalty in terms of packet losses.
+\paragraph{Short workloads.} To verify that our results are not artifacts created by \sysname's export mechanism, we conduct a scaled-down experiment limited by available RAM.
+This test includes only five minutes of traffic with all features kept in memory, eliminating any overheads related to hashmap transfers to the post-processor.
+Results appear in Tables~\ref{tab:UC1} and~\ref{tab:UC2} (No Export section). \sysname{}'s behavior remains consistent with previous experiments.
+In this scenario, \sysname{} experiences slightly more packet loss (0.043\%) than $m_3$ (0\%), but performs better than $m_4$ and $m_5$ (0.062\% and 0.064\% loss, respectively) while achieving median accuracy equal to $m_5$.
+This again highlights \sysname{}'s advantage over static configurations—significant accuracy improvements with minimal packet loss penalties.
+For the second use case (Table~\ref{tab:UC2}), we observe insignificant packet loss across (less than 0.001) all models except $m_3$, which experiences drops at startup due to processing only the first 10 packets of each flow.